 ‘May I tell her?’
 Milena intervenes, and Minerva nods her head slowly.

 ‘Sure darling.
-You must practice, anyway.
+You must practise, anyway.
 Good girl.’

 ‘She’s not a d-’